tldr-pages/tldr/pages/common/sdcv.md

 `sdcv {{search_term}}`

-- Lookup definition with exact search:
+- Lookup a definition with an exact search:

 `sdcv --exact-search {{search_term}}`